Angry youths rattle Spain in support of jailed rap artist - WTMJ

 “I think we must differentiate between those who come here in support of Pablo Hasél’s freedom and those who do not,” 19-year-old Joana Junca said.
 “Street barricades to defend themselves are okay.
 But those who go out there just to riot don’t have my support.”

+The Mossos d’Esquadra police said Monday that 61 of the 75 people arrested in the Catalan capital since protests erupted on Feb.
+16 were 25 or younger, including 24 minors.
+Three out of four had Spanish nationality and 26 of them had previous run-ins with authorities for public disorders or theft.

-Within that splinter group of troublemakers, some are out to do some timely looting.
+Within that splinter group of troublemakers, some are out to do some timely looting, Catalonia’s regional interior minister, Miquel Sàmper, on Sunday told the regional TV3 broadcaster that what was “a protest over freedom of expression” had evolved to “acts of pure vandalism.”

 Police point to small groups who bash their way into sporting goods stores and other shops while law enforcement officers are engaged by the clashes and the clearing barricades of burning trash containers and metal barriers strewn across streets.
 Police described what they called “pillaging” by “some people who take advantage of the disorder and cover provided by the large number of people.”